open-education-hub/operating-systems/content/chapters/io/lab/content/file-handlers.md

 Directory file descriptor is: 3
 ```

-We can now see that the `open()` syscall is capable of also handling directories, so its closer to what we want.
+We can now see that the `open()` syscall is capable of also handling directories, so it's closer to what we want.
 Note that it is rather uncommon to use `open()` for directories.
 Most of the time, [`opendir()`](https://man7.org/linux/man-pages/man3/opendir.3.html) is used instead.
 But what does it return?